timprepscius/mailiverse-v2/README.md

 ==

-a PGP based mail service.

-===

-This project creates a mail service which is PGP based.
+This project is a PGP mail service which caches using AES to provide a UI of the standard, "click on folder, see conversations instantaineously, etc etc."

 It uses Backbone for the model/view architecture.
 The backone syncronization code is overridden before ajax is performed to encrypt and decrypt the models as they are transfered.